timvieira/blog/content/binary-heaps.md

     return S
 ```

-**Updating $w_k$** boils down to fixing intermediate sums that depend on the
+**Updating $w_k$** boils down to fixing intermediate sums that (transitively)
-  input, which changed.
-I won't go into all of the details here, but will give
+  depend on $w_k$.
+I won't go into all of the details here, instead I'll give
-  code below.
-I'd like to quickly point out that the term "parents" is not great
+  code (below).
+I'd like to quickly point out that the term "parents" is not
-  for our purposes because they are the *dependents*: when an input changes the
+  great for our purposes because they are the *dependents*: when an input
-  value the parents, grand parents, great grand parents, etc, become stale and
+  changes the value the parents, grand parents, great grand parents, etc, become
-  need to be recomputed bottom up.
-The code below implements changing the value
+  stale and need to be recomputed bottom up (from the leaves).
+The code below
-  of $w_k$ and runs in $\mathcal{O}(\log n)$ time.
+  implements the update method for changing the value of $w_k$ and runs in
+  $\mathcal{O}(\log n)$ time.

 ```python